juju/docs/src/en/charms-constraints.md

 ## Setting constraints when adding a machine

-There are two scenarios where you might want to specify a constraint when adding a machine:

- 1. You intend to later deploy a charm or bundle to the machine.
-Note that you can instead just specify the constraint during the deployment.
- 1. You intend to scale out (`add-unit`) an existing application using a constraint that differs from that which was used for the initial deployment.

-Once the machine is added look over
-[Deploying to specific machines][charms-deploying-advanced-to-option] for either of the above scenarios.
+Constraints at the machine level can be set when adding a machine with the `add-machine` command.
+Doing so provides a way to override defaults at the all-units, application, model, and all-models levels.

+Once such a machine has been provisioned it can be used for an initial deployment (`deploy`) or a scale out deployment (`add-unit`).
+See [Deploying to specific machines][charms-deploying-advanced-to-option] for how to accomplish these actions.

-A machine can be added that satisfies a constraint:
+A machine can be added that satisfies a constraint in this way:

 ```bash
 juju add-machine --constraints arch=arm